🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 Going to more manageable quantities: an eighth of an ounce counts for $60 to $88 in the store; the black market price is $40.

-The reason for these prices, it’s said, is the scarcity of the product.
-There’s more demand than supply, so prices have skyrocketed.
+The reason for these stricter regulations, it’s said, is the scarcity of the product.
+According to the state’s cannabis commission, there’s more demand than supply, so prices have skyrocketed.
 The Alcohol and Marijuana Control Office of Alaska offered 45 new licenses to growers to prevent this from happening.

 Those who are now licensed enjoy spectacular overpayments: up to $5,000 per ounce from the stores.
 No wonder they say, “We see no reason to lower prices.”